Farmers Market Pavilion and Plaza

 - Expanded plaza adding more space for Market vendors and recreational uses

-- Curbless streets (like Kesey Square) to connect with the businesses on W. Park Street (to be completed with the 8th Avenue Reconstruction project later in 2022 and into 2023)
+- Curbless streets to connect with the businesses on W. Park Street and join with the Park Blocks as a continuous pedestrian environment

 Farmers Market Pavilion & Plaza in the News

 Interior Piece - Willamette River Contours by Michael Boonstra

 Exterior Piece – Centuries of Harvest, a mural by Jean Bradbury

 The Lane County Farmers Market returned to Eugene’s Park Blocks in the 1970s and has become a vital source of quality local produce and a cornerstone of downtown activity.
 While the Farmers Market had maximized use of the previous space, the configuration and limitations of the site made it difficult for the market to grow and reach its full potential.
 For many years, the Farmers Market had expressed a need and desire to establish a larger and more prominent, year-round market in downtown.
 The community also recognized the need to revitalize and redevelop the NW Park Block (previously covered with a parking garage).